 The SILC will present this as a training at National Conference Workshops during the third year.

-Objective 2B: Collaborate with community partners regarding legislative issues for disability and IL philosophy education and outreach.
+Objective 2B: Collaborate with community partners regarding legislative issues for disability and IL philosophy advocacy, education and outreach.

 The SILC will establish formal collaborations with the Commission on Services for Persons with Disabilities and the Governor’s Council on Developmental Disabilities to address education and outreach regarding disability legislative issues, including but not limited to integrated employment in Nevada by the end of the first year.